-Aerials indicate mature canopy trees exist onsite.
-Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), a purpose and intent of the ordinance is to encourage the protection of Heritage Specimen Trees.
-The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for tree preservation and canopy coverage requirements.
-The applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.
-Land clearing is not permitted without prior authorization by NRM.
+Protected and Specimen Trees may exist on the parcel.
+Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), encourages the protection of Specimen Trees.
+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
+Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.